Nurul2412/ai201-project3-takemeter/README.md

 If I continued this project, I would collect additional examples specifically focused on Theory vs Hot_Take boundary cases and provide clearer annotation guidelines for controversial opinions.

-## 12. AI Usage

 ## 11. AI Usage

-### Example 1

-I used ChatGPT during the dataset creation process to review label definitions and identify edge cases between Opinion and Hot_Take.
-All final labeling decisions were reviewed and made manually.

-### Example 2

-I used ChatGPT to analyze model errors and identify recurring confusion patterns between Theory and Hot_Take.
-This helped me understand why certain posts were misclassified.

-### Example 3

 ### 1